 Beneficial changes in entitlement (activity related) that are taken into account back more than 28 days

 In certain circumstances, if an individual is late in reporting a change in their activity level or circumstances that is beneficial in terms of increasing their entitlement to hours of subsidy per fortnight (activity test result), and the delegate believes in their circumstances they have provided the information as soon as practicable, the delegate can take the information into account back more than 28 days.
-The delegate can take the information into account as far back as the date the change occurred, but not further back than the beginning of the previous financial year (i.e. the review could never extend back more than 2 years).
+The delegate can take the information into account as far back as the date the change occurred, but not further back than the beginning of the previous financial year (that is, the review could never extend back more than 2 years).

 Circumstances in which the delegate may take beneficial activity test information into account back more than 28 days where the individual notified of the change after it occurred could be for reasons such as, but not limited to, the parent, their partner (1.1.P.30) or the child experience a natural disaster, domestic violence, serious illness or medical condition including hospitalisation or significant trauma.